mapillary/mapillary_tools/README.md

 	mapillary_import process_and_upload --advanced --import_path "path/to/images" --user_name username_at_mapilary --gps_source "gpx" --gps_source_path "path/to/gpx_file"

 Will run process and upload consecutively, while process is reading geotag data from a gpx track.
-Requires that images contains capture time embedded in the image EXIF.
+Requires that images contain capture time embedded in the image EXIF.

 Tool specifications
 =============